SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

     "t2": "7 damage; M3 slowed (save ends)"
     "t3": "10 damage; M4 slowed (save ends)"
   - "name": "Effect"
-    "effect": "An ally within 10 squares of the blackguard can make a free strike."
+    "effect": "An ally within 10 squares of the blackguard can make a [[Free Strike|free strike]]."
   - "name": "1 Malice"
     "effect": "The ally can use their signature action instead. "
 - "name": "You!"